 - A corporation, etc. which received either ten million yen as annual payment or a payment equal to two percent of the consolidated net sales of said corporation, etc., whichever is larger, from Brother Industries, Ltd. etc. during the relevant business year

 - A corporation/organization, etc. which obtained more than ten million yen as annual payment or a payment more than two percent of the gross income or recurring revenue of said corporation/organization, etc. whichever is larger, from Brother Industries, Ltd. as a donation or grant during the applicable business year

-- A certified public accountant who currently serves or served within the past five years as an accounting auditor of Brother Industries, Ltd., etc., or currently belongs or belonged within the past five years to an auditing firm, which serves as the accounting auditor of Brother Industries, Ltd., etc.
+- A certified public accountant who currently serves or served within the past three years as an accounting auditor of Brother Industries, Ltd., etc., or currently belongs or belonged within the past three years to an auditing firm, which serves as the accounting auditor of Brother Industries, Ltd., etc.

 (In the case that the recipient of said compensation is an organization, such as a corporation or guild, this applies to the consultant, accounting specialist or legal expert who belongs to the organization concerned.)